things4u/ESP-1ch-Gateway/README.md

 Full documentation of the Single Channel Gateway is found at things4u.github.io, please look at the Hardware Guide under the Gateway chapter.

+# PlatformIO or ArduinoIDE

+The source works on both environments, both the classic Arduino IDE and on PlatformIO.
+Unfortunately there are small differences between these two envrironments.
+At this moment the src directory contains the PlatformIO source, and therefore we will decribe how to connect to Arduino IDE.
+The applies to the libraries.

+## PlatformIO
+When in PlatformIO, choose <File> and then <Add folder to Workspace...> and select the new LoRa-1ch-ESP-Gateway top directory.
+Then just open the ESP-sc-gway.ino file at src directory and build or upload

+## Arduino IDE

+Create a place on you filesystem wo work on the files.
+In thius directory creat the source directory "ESP-sc-gway" and the libraries directory "libraries".
+When unpacking the source at github:
+Copy the content of the "src" directory to the Aruino IDE "ESP-sc-gway" directory and copy the contents of the "lib" to the Arduino IDE "libraries" directory;

 ## testing